SA-Solver: Stochastic Adams Solver for Fast Sampling of Diffusion Models

 In practice, we numerically solve the diffusion SDEs \eqref{eq: controllable variance reverse SDEs} by substituting score function $\nabla_{\bx}\log{p_{t}(\bx_{t})}$ in it with the ``data prediction reparameterization model'' $\bx_{\btheta}(\bx_{t}, t)$ according to $\nabla_{\bx}\log{p_{t}(\bx_{t})}\approx -(\bx_{t} - \alpha_{t}\bx_{\btheta}(\bx_{t}, t)) / \sigma_{t}^{2}$ as pointed out in Section \ref{sec:pre}.
 Then diffusion SDEs to be solved become

 \begin{remark} We reparameterize the score function in diffusion SDEs \eqref{eq: controllable variance reverse SDEs} with data prediction model $\bx_{\btheta}(\bx_{t}, t)$ to get Eq. \eqref{eq: reparadata2 controllable variance reverse SDEs}.
 The equation can be also reparameterized by the ``noise prediction model'' $\beps_{\btheta}(\bx_{t}, t)$ as discussed in Section \ref{sec:pre}.
-Though the obtained diffusion ODEs e.g., Eq. \eqref{eq: reparadata2 controllable variance reverse SDEs} are mathematically equivalent, the numerical solver applied to them will result in different solutions, due to the approximation error existing in the solver.
-For our proposed \textit{SA-Solver}, we empirically find the diffusion SDEs reparameterized data prediction model significantly improves the quality of generated data.
-More details are in Sec.~\ref{sec:exp} and Appendix~\ref{appendix: data or noise reparameterization}.
+Though the obtained diffusion ODEs e.g., Eq. \eqref{eq: reparadata2 controllable variance reverse SDEs} are equivalent, the numerical solver applied to them will result in different solutions.
+For our proposed \textit{SA-Solver}, we find the diffusion SDEs reparameterized data prediction model significantly improves the quality of generated data.
+More details and theoretical explanations are in Sec.~\ref{sec:exp} and Appendix~\ref{appendix: data or noise reparameterization}.
 For the remaining part of the paper, we focus on data reparameterization. \end{remark} We then solve the diffusion SDEs \eqref{eq: reparadata2 controllable variance reverse SDEs} with change-of-variable applying to it, i.e., changing time variable $t$ to log-SNR $\lambda_{t} = \log{(\alpha_{t} / \sigma_{t})}$.
 Noting the following relationship in Eq.~\eqref{eq: relation_f_alpha}